 Grant of Option.
 On each grant date, each participant in the applicable offering period will be granted an option to purchase, on the purchase date, a number of shares determined by dividing the participant's accumulated payroll deductions by the applicable purchase price; provided, however, that in no event will any participant purchase more than 2,000 shares during an offering period (subject to adjustment in accordance with and the limitations set forth in the ESPP).
-The "purchase price" means an amount equal to the lesser of (i) eighty-five percent (85%) (or such greater percentage as designated by the Compensation Committee) of the fair market value of a share the purchase date.
+The "purchase price" means an amount equal to the lesser of (i) eighty-five percent (85%) (or such greater percentage as designated by the Compensation Committee) of the fair market value of a share on the grant date or (ii) eighty-five percent (85%) (or such greater percentage as designated by the Compensation Committee) of the fair market value of a share the purchase date.